H. M. Bateman: Early life

 "Winston Churchill smiles at the camera".
 Cartoon by H. M. Bateman (ca. 1912).

 Henry Bateman was born in the small village of Sutton Forest in New South Wales, Australia.
 His parents were Henry Charles Bateman and Rose Mayo.
-His father had left England for Australia in 1878, at the age of 21, to seek his fortune, then returned to England briefly in 1885 before going back with an English wife.
+His father had left England for Australia in 1878, at the age of 21, to seek his fortune.
+He returned to England briefly in 1885 before going back with an English wife.
 Soon after Henry was born, the family returned to London.
-He had one sister, Phyllis, three years younger.
+Henry had one sister, Phyllis, three years younger.

-Bateman was enthusiastic about drawing from an early age.
+From an early age, Bateman was enthusiastic about drawing.
 At the age of 14, he had already decided had an illustration published.
-In 1901, the cartoonist Phil May, in response to a letter from Rose, showed interest in his drawings, and that year he was inspired by an exhibition of black-and-white art at the Victoria and Albert Museum.
+In 1901, the cartoonist Phil May, in response to a letter from Rose, showed interest in his drawings, and in that year, Bateman was inspired by an exhibition of black-and-white art at the Victoria and Albert Museum.